isomerpages/mlaw-corp/news/speeches/_posts/2014-08-26-Opening-Address-by-Minister-for-Law-K-Shanmugam-at-IP-Week-SG-2014.md

 {:start="17"}
 17. We wish to help businesses recognise the value of their ideas and innovations, and better commercialise them.
-As part of the programme today, we are launching the "IP ValueLab", which is an enterprise engagement arm of IPOS.
+As part of the programme today, we are launching the **"IP ValueLab"**, which is an enterprise engagement arm of IPOS.
 This ValueLab will help businesses unlock the value of their intellectual property, and will present them with a suite of solutions in IP management, valuation and monetisation.
 It will establish industry-wide valuation standards, promote research on IP valuation standards and best practices, and collaborate with top valuation experts such as the Singapore Accountancy Commission.
 It will develop a curriculum for the training of IP valuers, as well as administer the IP financing scheme in conjunction with participating banks.
 Beyond financing, the Lab will also look into programmes to assist companies in their IP management practices.

 {:start="18"}